Court Determines A Signaler Can Perform Other Duties At A job Site

 The employer’s health and safety coordinator testified that the company’s “Employee Handbook” contained a section for the safe operating procedure of heavy equipment and vehicles, which said “Look before you reverse equipment or trucks; use a signaler at all times.
 Make sure all workers are clear of the machine before moving.
 Use horns signals prior to backing up.”
 She testified that a worker acting as a signaler could not perform any other duties at the same time.

 After taking into account the various testimony of witnesses, the court determined that the signaler had not followed the employer’s safety protocol for performing that role, and that the signaler “gestured impatiently to (the dump truck driver) to begin backing up.”
 The signaler failed to put himself into a position for the dump truck driver to keep him in view.
 The court also found that his failure to do so occurred despite the employer’s due diligence rather than because of a lack of due diligence.

 It was the court’s determination that the employer’s policy of requiring signalers to perform no other tasks when signaling was sufficient, and that the signaler’s exemplary history in that role indicated the company did perform due diligence.
 As a result the employer was acquitted of the charges.

-At Lex Arbesman Legal, we work with both employees and employers in matters of employment law.
+At NULaw, we work with both employees and employers in matters of employment law.
 We can assist employers in ensuring they act within the terms of their contracts and the law when establishing work terms.
 If you’re an employee or employer with an employment law issue, please call us at 416-481-5604 or reach us online to schedule a consultation today.